-Stay up to date with the portfolio allocation, latest equity holdings and our quarterly market commentary.
+Stay up to date with our portfolio allocation, latest equity holdings and our quarterly market commentary.

-9. Small legacy positions in private equity and mineral rights that are in the process of being sold.
+9. Small legacy position in private equity that are in the process of being sold.

-Over the second quarter of 2020, the Trust’s total shareholder return and NAV total return were 22.5% and 21.8% respectively, outperforming the benchmark MSCI All Country World Index (ACWI) which returned 19.6% over the period.
+Over the third quarter of 2020, the Company’s total shareholder return and NAV total return were 4.4% and 3.5% respectively, outperforming the benchmark MSCI All Country World Index (ACWI) which returned 3.3% over the period.